 Easily seen thanks to its green and white marble facade, the splendid medieval abbey has a frescoed Romanesque interior.
 Sitting high over Florence, San Miniato al Monte has a sweeping view of the city.
 It may take a few steps to reach it, but you will be glad you did.

 Medici country houses

 Over the centuries generations of the Medici family created impressive country villas: Poggio a Caiano (pictured), La Ferdinanda, Villa La Petraia, Villa di Castello, Villa Careggi, and the Villa Poggio Imperiale.
 These country villas have the splendid gardens their city palaces did not allow.

 Food and wine

 The food of Florence adheres to the Cucina povera or ‘poor kitchen’ style found in much of Tuscany, one which utilizes every part of everything found in the kitchen or farm.
 It is generally hearty, seemingly simple and usually very delicious.
-In the hands of Florentine cooks, the staples of life become quite special – bread becomes Focaccia, a fragrant flat bread, dimpled and salted, with extra ingredients spread on top of tucked into a slice.
+In the hands of Florentine cooks, the staples of life become quite special – bread becomes Focaccia, a fragrant flat bread, dimpled and salted, with extra ingredients spread on top or tucked into a slice.
 The June Festa di Pane or Bread Festival, held in Prato, is a good place to sample variations of Italy’s daily bread.

-Foremost in the meat department is the famed Fiorentina, a thick T-bone steak from the beautiful white Chianina cattle, but even the humble Florentine meat ball, Polpette all’uva passa, is elevated with the addition of raisins and pine nutes. a Protein could also come in the form of organ meats: Fegatelli di maiale, fennel-flavoured pork livers wrapped and basted by a fatty net, Cervello e zucchine, which pairs brains and zucchini, and even Trippa or Lampredotto, the lining of a cow’s stomach, considered a speciality of Florentine street food.
+Foremost in the meat department is the famed Fiorentina, a thick T-bone steak from the beautiful white Chianina cattle, but even the humble Florentine meat ball, Polpette all’uva passa, is elevated with the addition of raisins and pine nuts.
+Protein could also come in the form of organ meats: Fegatelli di maiale, fennel-flavoured pork livers wrapped and basted by a fatty net, Cervello e zucchine, which pairs brains and zucchini, and even Trippa or Lampredotto, the lining of a cow’s stomach, considered a speciality of Florentine street food.

 Vegetables might be fried, such as Fritti misti di carciofi that features artichokes, or even stuffed, such as Sedani ripieni alla pratese, celery filled with a mix of ground veal and mortadella and served with a tomato or meat sauce.